Understanding IQ, EQ, SQ, AQ: The Different Types of Intelligence

 • Adversity Quotient (AQ)

-In this article, we will look at the different types of intelligence, learn more about whether IQ is more important than EQ, SQ and AQ, and find out how parents can incorporate social and emotional development into their child’s education
+In this article, we will look at the different types of intelligence, learn more about whether IQ is more important than EQ, SQ and AQ, and find out how parents can incorporate social and emotional development into their child's education.

-Daniel Goleman, author, psychologist and journalist for the New York Times, stated that “as much as 80% of adult success comes from EQ”.
+Daniel Goleman, author, psychologist, and journalist for the New York Times, stated that "as much as 80% of adult success comes from EQ."
 His research shows that people who have higher emotional and social intelligence tend to go further in life than those with a high IQ but low EQ or SQ.

 IQ vs EQ, SQ and AQ

 Every child is different, with unique learning needs and personalities.
-Saying that one intelligence type is more important than another is like saying that it is more important to learn maths than languages.
-Whilst each subject is important in schooling, what is most important is that a child builds educational foundations that will serve them through their adult life.
+Saying that one intelligence type is more important than another is like saying that it is more important to learn math than languages.
+While each subject is important in schooling, what is most important is that a child builds educational foundations that will serve them through their adult life.
 The same logic can be applied when comparing different types of intelligence.

 It is simply not logical to think that one type of intelligence is more important than another.
-Developing a child’s social skills, self-awareness, self-control and coping mechanisms are not only important for learning but also vital to succeed as adults in a workplace environment.
+Developing a child's social skills, self-awareness, self-control, and coping mechanisms are not only important for learning but also vital to succeed as adults in a workplace environment.

 Social and emotional learning in schools

-Understanding your child’s unique personality and strength areas can offer valuable insights into how you approach and personalise their education to develop these key life skills.
-Whilst most schools focus on improving IQ levels, EQ, SQ and AQ development is often neglected.
+Understanding your child's unique personality and strength areas can offer valuable insights into how you approach and personalise their education to develop these key life skills.
+Whilst most schools focus on improving IQ levels, EQ, SQ, and AQ development is often neglected.

 It is equally as important to attend to the emotional well-being of a learner, as to their academic needs.
-Social and emotional learning should be integrated into a child’s education as it is integral to their development.
+Social and emotional learning should be integrated into a child's education, as it is integral to their development.
 Enrolling your child in a social and emotional learning course will help them develop these key life skills and will in turn contribute to them becoming more successful and happier in their adult life.
 Read our blog on incorporating social and emotional activities into your child's daily routine.

 Benefits of social and emotional learning

-There are tangible and practical reasons to incorporate social and emotional learning into a child’s education.
-According to Goleman, incidences of bullying, peer pressure, behavioural problems, violence and substance abuse are reduced in schools that focus on developing their students' EQ and SQ.
+There are tangible and practical reasons to incorporate social and emotional learning into a child's education.
+According to Goleman, incidences of bullying, peer pressure, behavioural problems, violence, and substance abuse are reduced in schools that focus on developing their students' EQ and SQ.
 This in turn leads to improved academic performance and behaviour.

 In this course, students learn to: